serverless-meetups/main/README.md

 # Serverless Meetups

-Local, casual meetups on how to build and operate serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions, IBM OpenWhisk and more!
+Local, community-driven meetups on how to build and operate serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions, IBM OpenWhisk and more!

 ## Locations